U.S. silver dollars including Morgan, Peace and Eisenhower designs

 How much is a Morgan silver dollar worth today?

-Most common-date Morgan dollars in circulated (Good to Very Fine) condition are worth $20–$40, which reflects a small premium over their silver melt value of approximately $24 at current silver prices.
+Most common-date Morgan dollars in circulated (Good to Very Fine) condition are worth $20–$40, reflecting a small premium over their silver melt value.
 Key dates like the 1893-S, 1889-CC, and 1879-CC command significantly more.
-Mint state Morgan dollars (MS-63 and above) in any date are worth $50–$200+ for common dates, with key dates worth thousands.
-The most valuable Morgan dollar is the 1895, a proof-only issue with no known circulation strikes, worth $50,000+.
+Mint state Morgan dollars in MS-63 and above are worth $50–$200+ for common dates, with key dates worth thousands.
+The most valuable Morgan dollar is the 1895, a proof-only issue worth $50,000+.
+For deeper coverage see our Morgan Silver Dollars guide.

 What is the difference between a Morgan and a Peace dollar?

-Both are 90% silver dollar coins containing .7734 oz of pure silver, but they differ in design, era, and feel.
+Both are 90% silver dollar coins containing .7734 oz of pure silver, but they differ in design, era, and collector profile.
 Morgan dollars (1878–1921) feature a classic eagle and Liberty head design by George T. Morgan — bold, detailed, and widely considered among the most beautiful U.S. coin designs.
-Peace dollars (1921–1935) feature a more modern, art-deco Liberty design by Anthony de Francisci and were struck to commemorate peace after World War I. Morgan dollars generally have more key dates and higher price ceilings; Peace dollars are often easier to collect as a full date set.
+Peace dollars (1921–1935) feature a more modern, art-deco Liberty design by Anthony de Francisci.
+Morgan dollars generally have more key dates and higher price ceilings; Peace dollars are often easier to complete as a full date set.

 Are Eisenhower dollars worth anything?